timhalford/pybossa-deployment/README.md

-# Upgrading PyBossa With Minimal No Downtime
+# Upgrading PyBossa With Minimal Downtime

 ## Demo
 This demo will walkthrough the deployment of PyBossa upgrades, including database migrations, on Kubernetes, with an emphasis on minimizing downtime.